-There are more things to back data up onto than you can drive a range rover over but here are some of the more popular/sane alternatives:
+There are more things to back data up onto then you can drive a range rover over but here are some of the more popular/sane alternatives:

 Name of Media Pro's Cons Hard Drive It's fast.
 It's cheap.
 It's pretty reliable. (\$20-\$30 USD per gig) It might not be big enough, and they do fail, usually at the worst possible time.
 Harder to take offsite as well.
 RAID is a viable option though.
 20 gig drives are \$350 USD now.
 CDROM Not susceptible to EMP, and everyone in the developed world has a CDROM drive.
 Media is also pretty sturdy and cheap (\$2 USD per 650 Megs or so) CDROM's do have a finite shelf life of 5-15 years, and not all recordables are equal.
-Keep away from sunlight, and make sure you have a CDROM drive that will read them.
-Tape Magnetic media, finite life span and some tapes can be easily damaged (you get what you pay for), also make sure the tapes can be read on other tape drives (in case the server burns down).
+Keep away from sunlight, and make sure you have a CDROM drive that will read them. Таре It's reliable, you can buy BIG tapes, tape carousels and tape robots, and they're getting cheap enough for almost everyone to own one.
+Magnetic media, finite life span and some tapes can be easily damaged (you get what you pay for), also make sure the tapes can be read on other tape drives (in case the server burns down).
 Floppies I'm not kidding, there are rumors some people still use these to backup data.
 It's a floppy.
 Whaddya think?
 Zip Drives I have yet to damage one, nor have my cats.
 They hold 100 megs which is good enough for most single user machines.
 Not everyone has a zip drive, and they are magnetic media.
 Jazz Drives 1 or 2 gig removable harddrives, my SCSI one averages 5 meg/sec writes.
 They die.
 I'm on my third drive.
 The platters also have a habit of going south if used heavily.
 Syquest 1.6 gigs, sealed platter, same as above.
 Sealed cartridges are more reliable.
 Company did recently declare bankruptcy though.
 No warranty service.
 LS120 120 Megs, and cheap, gaining in popularity.
 Sloooooooow.
 I'm not kidding.
 120 megs over a floppy controller to something that is advertised as "up to 3-4 times faster then a floppy drive".

-Printer Very long shelf life. requires You u wanna retype a 4000 entr ĴΥ
+Printer Very long shelf life. requires You wanna retype a 4000 entry

-a standard Mark 1 human being pas ssword file?
-OCR is anoth ε er option
+a standard Mark 1 human being p password i file?
+OCR is another option

 as a reading device.
-Handy for as well.
+Handy for a as well.

 showing consultants and as

 reference material.
 Cannot be

 easily altered.